 My career in Radio has taken me all over, from street corners in The Bay, to the homes of former political prisoners in Burma.
 I am a producer for the National Radio show Snap Judgment (WNYC studios).
 I make music, produce segments, engineer the show, and enjoy my job.

-I am also the Production Advisor for the podcast Ear Hustle.
+I also help produce the podcast Ear Hustle.
 Ear Hustle tells the stories of life inside prison, shared by those living it.
 It is produced inside San Quentin's Media Lab with Earlonne Woods and Antwan Williams, who are both currently incarcerated, and Nigel Poor, a Bay Area artist.
 I really enjoying working with this show so please listen and share!

 Zim Heavy: Rock and Revolution in Zimbabwe (Snap Judgment / Vinyl Me Please / Now-Again Records) Producer